n0r3a/minimal_voidlinux_install/README.md

 10. **Add LUKS Key:** Enter the LUKS passphrase again, twice, to add it as a key for /boot
 11. **Choose to Reboot:** The script will ask if you want to reboot or stay in the live environment
 12. **Enjoy Void Linux with FDE!** That's it!
 Your system is now installed
-12. **Remember** to change your computer's hostname, and check the network setup instructions on the Void Linux website
+12. **Remember** to change your computer's hostname, and check the network setup instructions[here](https://docs.voidlinux.org/config/network/index.html)